 Heron GT40 MK4 An Amazing Sports Car Contact for more details http://raw21.com/2017/12/21/gt40_2017_video/

-Variant: Vantage We have the pleasure to offer this beautiful 2004 Aston martin DB7 Vantage Volante automatic with tiptronic transmission, finished in stunning silver paint with black mohair hood.
+Variant: Vantage We have the pleasure to offer this beautiful 2002 Aston martin DB7 Vantage Volante automatic with tiptronic transmission, finished in stunning silver paint with black mohair hood.
 The interior is finished in Parchment leather with black carpets.
 Just one previous owner with ONLY 13050 miles on the clock and full documented, fully service by the selling dealer HWM in Surrey.
+Documents include the original sales order and invoice right through to the last recent service.
 The car wants for nothing and is ready to drive off in the sunset.

 1964 Rolls Royce Silver Cloud III was first manufactured and delivered new to the USA.
 The car was exported to Norway in 2009 with only two previous owners.
 The car has been lightly restored in 2009 and is fitted with air conditioning.
 Very good example of a fine marque and one to seriously look at.